xiaochenjin/RECOVER/README.md

 * Compute fkr functions through simulating perturbed APT data through either isotropic or anisotropic perturbation of atomic positions. (_see examples/numerical-simulation_)
 * Retrieve SRO parameters from experimental APT data based on the calculated fkr functions (_see examples/experimental-APT-analysis_)

-Theoretical foundation and results of this package is documented at (URL of this paper).
+The theoretical foundation and results of this package is documented at (URL of this paper).

 ## Requirements:
   * Python >= 3.10